Introduction and recent developments

 Appeal before the Supreme Court of India

-Any person aggrieved by an order of the NCLAT may file an appeal to the Supreme Court on a question of law arising out of the order under the Code within 45 days from the date of receipt of the order.
+Any person aggrieved by an order of the NCLAT may file an appeal to the Supreme Court on a question of law arising out of the order under the Code within 45 days of the date of receipt of the order.
 The Supreme Court may, if it is satisfied that a person was prevented by sufficient cause from filing an appeal within 45 days, allow the appeal to be filed within a further period not exceeding 15 days.